slawekradzyminski/awesome-testing.com/_posts/2019-03-28-selenium-page-object-pattern-how-to-handle-common-components.md

 every test design decision you make today can have a significant impact tomorrow, next year, and maybe even 10 years from now.
 How would you do it?

-To make things more realistic let’s also say that there is one page which doesn’t have a sidebar and we expect to create more pages with various templates soon.
+To make things more realistic let's also say that there is one page which doesn't have a sidebar and we expect to create more pages with various templates soon.

 ## Inheritance